MohamedAbouzid1/MohamedAbouzid1/README.md

-# 👋 Hi, I'm Mohamed Abouzid
+# 👋 Hi, I'm Mohamed

 🎓 Currently finishing my **Master’s degree in Bioinformatics** and actively seeking opportunities as a **Software Developer**.
 💻 Passionate about building clean, scalable, and efficient software solutions.